International Policy Ideas Challenge 2026 – Call for proposals

 - Explain how the proposed analysis will complement and build on existing research and analysis related to the chosen research theme(s).

-- Briefly describe the proposed research methodology (primary and secondary) for gathering and evaluating evidence, emphasizing original perspectives and innovative solutions.
+- Briefly describe the proposed methodology for gathering and evaluating evidence to prepare the final policy brief, emphasizing original perspectives and innovative solutions.

-- Explain why the proposal topic is important to Canadian foreign policy and/or Canada’s role in the G7.
+- Explain why the proposal topic is important to Canadian foreign policy and/ to Canada’s security, prosperity, and strategic autonomy.

 - Sketch out preliminary policy recommendations to address the challenge.